Home / Blog / Tab Organizer Extensions

 Our recommendation

-If Chrome tab groups are part of your workflow, TabGroup Vault is the best choice.
-It treats tab groups as first-class objects, preserving names, colors, and tab order when you save and restore.
+If Chrome tab groups are part of your workflow and the group structure matters, add TabGroup Vault.
+It saves groups as groups, preserving names, colors, and tab order when you restore them.

-If you do not use tab groups and just want to clear clutter, OneTab is still a solid free option.
-If you want session history and local backups, start with Session Buddy.
-If your work is organized by projects or clients, compare Toby and Workona before choosing.
+If you do not use tab groups and just want to clear clutter, OneTab is still a practical option.
+If you want session history and backups, start with Session Buddy or the broader Chrome session manager extensions guide.
+If your work is organized by projects or clients, compare Toby and Workona in our best Chrome tab manager review.

 Stop losing your tab groups